EslamYahya/EslamYahya/README.md

 - 🎓 I’m a student at **Hsoub Academy**, **Elzero Web School**, and **Almdrasa**.
 - 💻 Passionate about building cool things with **JavaScript**, **Node.js**.
-- ⚡ Fun Fact: My debugging sessions run on caffeine and vibes ☕💻
+- ⚡ Fun Fact: My debugging sessions run on caffeine and vibes ☕💻.
-- 🌍 Languages: Arabic (native) • English (intermediate)
+- 🌍 Languages: Arabic (native) • English (intermediate).

 ---